 Address: https://goo.gl/maps/nuhaSHjtfRRLYUWv8

-From the Yasaka Shrine gate, go straight out to Gion Street with both sides of the street filled with eateries as well as souvenirs for tourists to visit and shop.
+From the Yasaka Shrine gate, walk straight onto Gion Street, where both sides are lined with eateries and souvenir shops, offering plenty of options for tourists to explore and shop.

 Miffy Kyoto